Exposure (infant): Greece

 Offspring was not reared at the will of the father, but was taken and carried by him to a place called Lesche, where the elders of the tribes officially examined the infant, and if it was well-built and sturdy, they ordered the father to rear it, and assigned it one of the nine thousand lots of land; but if it was ill-born and deformed, they sent it to the so‑called Apothetae, a chasm-like place at the foot of Mount Taÿgetus, in the conviction that the life of that which nature had not well equipped at the very beginning for health and strength, was of no advantage either to itself or the state.

 However, this story has little other literary support.
 Modern excavations at the spot have found only adult human bones – it may have been used as a place for execution of criminals.

+Rome

+Exposure was extremely widespread and deemed morally acceptable in ancient Rome, especially regarding female children, and according to Jack Lindsay, "more than one daughter was practically never reared" even in large families.
+The Twelve Tables allowed for the exposure of any female or any weak or deformed male infants.
+As Christianity gained a foothold in the Roman empire, Christians became known for rescuing exposed infants and raising them.
+Later, starting with Constantine the Great, Christian emperors began to implement reforms which eventually led to the end of the practice of infant exposure.